-- 5.1 The disciplinary panel may exclude any person or category of persons from attending a disciplinary hearing: - 5.1.1 on reasonable grounds; or - 5.1.2 if the orderly conduct of the inquiry so requires. - 5.2 The disciplinary panel may postpone or adjourn a disciplinary hearing: - 5.2.1 at its discretion; or - 5.2.2 on the request of any party to the hearing, prior to the date set for hearing; - 5.3 A postponement will not be granted where a particular educator's representative is otherwise engaged on the hearing date.
+- 5.1 The Presiding Officer may exclude any person or category of persons from attending a disciplinary hearing: - 5.1.1 on reasonable grounds; or - 5.1.2 if the orderly conduct of the inquiry so requires. - 5.2 The Presiding Officer may postpone or adjourn a disciplinary hearing with or without cost: - 5.2.1 at her/his discretion; or - 5.2.2 on the request of any party to the hearing, prior to the date set for hearing and/or on the day of the hearing; - 5.3 A postponement will not be granted where a particular educator's representative is otherwise engaged on the hearing date. - 5.4 The disciplinary committee may appoint one or more suitably qualified assessors to be present at a disciplinary hearing, and to advise the Presiding Officer where need arises on matters of law, procedure and evidence, or other matters requiring specific expertise. - 5.5 An educator charged with an alleged breach of the code is entitled to representation and which may include representation by a union representative, a fellow employee or a legal representative at any disciplinary hearing.